The Bitcoin Commons

 Key Metrics

-Key metrics align with Success Levels 1 and 2 (see Section 7.5).
+Key metrics align with Success Levels 1 and 2.
 Categories include:

 Technical Metrics: Network compatibility, module adoption, revenue generation, user adoption